andreiLupascu/licenta-admin/README.md

-To see swagger specs oin development mode, run the app locally and go to http://localhost:5001/apidocs/#/default
+To see swagger specs in development mode, run the app locally and go to http://localhost:5001/apidocs/#/default